 A Seat Above the Table (Warren Moon), image courtesy of Esmaa Mohamoud

 What happens when you juxtapose the straightforward approach of sports with the complex power dynamics and identity politics of race?
-Ask Toronto-based artist Esmaa Mohamoud, whose towering, regal work A Seat Above the Table (Warren Moon) has recently been acquired and is on view now at the AGO.
+Ask Toronto-based artist Esmaa Mohamoud, whose towering, regal work A Seat Above the Table (Warren Moon) has recently been acquired by the AGO.
 You may remember Mohamoud for her critically acclaimed works One of the Boys and Heavy, Heavy (Hoop Dreams), which were featured in our 2017 exhibition Every.
 Now.
 Then: Reframing Nationhood.

 AGO: A Seat Above the Table was inspired by the story of pro football quarterback Warren Moon.
 How are his life and career reflected in the piece?